 • you get a clearer understanding of what is going on behind the integrated development environment (IDE) you are likely to use in future courses and jobs

-• it allows you to access and do work on a Linux computer from somewhere else; with remote access you may not have the graphical user interface (GUI), or it may malfunction.
-SFU CSIL has Linux servers you can log on to remotely and do your CMPT 127 work at the prompt.
+• it allows you to access and do work on a Linux computer from somewhere else - the School provides CSIL CPU servers. please note: you may not have the graphical user interface (GUI), or it may malfunction.

-• you can combine Linux commands on a single command line in powerful and efficient ways
+• you can combine multiple Linux commands on a single command line in powerful and efficient ways

 What is Linux - what is an operating system for that matter?